Insurance Geek

 Match the term to when your biggest financial obligations end, not to a guess about longevity.

-Very short-term coverage: 5-year term has been largely discontinued by major carriers.
-Annual renewable term or a 10-year policy is the practical substitute for short bridge needs.
 Some carriers offer 15-, 25-, or 40-year terms depending on the applicant's age at application.

 Laddering — holding two policies with different term lengths — is worth considering when your obligations have different end dates.
 A 10-year policy covers a near-term need at a lower premium; a 20-year policy runs alongside it for the longer obligation.
 When the shorter policy expires, your total premium drops because that need is satisfied.